SachinKrishan/Check-That-2020/README.md

  Tweet check-worthiness: A check-worthy tweet is a tweet that includes a claim that is of interest to a large audience (specially journalists), might have a harmful effect, etc.

  We preprcoessed the data by removing punctuations and stopwords, Lower-cased ,and lemmatized the text.
 Two runs were implemented  one was done using a convolutional neural network by feeding the text converted to vectors, second was done using the roberta transformer model.

+Traditional machine learnign models like Naive Bayes and Supoort Vector Machines were also implemented.
+But neglected due to their unsatisfactory performance in relevance to this task